Emergency Doctor Jobs in Adelaide

 Salary Under the SA Health Award

-Emergency physicians employed by SA Health are paid under the Medical Practitioners Enterprise Agreement, which provides salary scales for staff specialists, senior medical practitioners, and registrars.
-Remuneration includes base salary, after-hours and on-call allowances, superannuation, and access to salary packaging arrangements that can deliver additional financial benefits.
-While South Australian public hospital salaries are broadly comparable with equivalent roles in other states, the effective purchasing power of those salaries is enhanced by Adelaide's lower cost of living, particularly in terms of housing.
+SA Health pays emergency physicians under the Medical Practitioners Enterprise Agreement, covering salary scales for staff specialists, senior medical practitioners, and registrars.
+Base salary, after-hours and on-call allowances, super, and salary packaging are all included.
+SA public hospital salaries are broadly comparable with other states.
+The difference is purchasing power: your Adelaide salary goes further, particularly on housing.

-Staff specialist positions progress through incremental salary steps based on years of service, with additional allowances available for roles involving significant on-call responsibilities, departmental leadership, or education commitments.
-Senior staff specialists and department directors receive packages that reflect their experience and the complexity of the role.
-For a detailed breakdown of emergency physician remuneration across Australia, visit our emergency doctor salary guide.
+Staff specialist positions progress through incremental steps based on years of service.
+Additional allowances apply for roles with significant on-call, departmental leadership, or education responsibilities.
+Senior staff specialists and department directors receive packages that reflect both experience and role complexity.
+See our emergency doctor salary guide for national figures to compare.

 Ready to Explore Emergency Doctor Jobs in Adelaide?